GuestTox/FNFPython/README.md

 # Credits:

-Made with love by GuestTox.
+Made with ❤ by GuestTox.